-- (1) Requires one or more approvals prior to implementation; and - (2) Includes one or more triggers identified in section 343-5(a), HRS. - (A) Under section 343-5(a), HRS, use of state or county funds shall include any form of funding assistance flowing from the State or a county, and use of state or county lands includes any use (title, lease, permit, easement, license, etc.) or entitlement to those lands. - (B) Under section 343-5(a)(1), HRS, actions involving agricultural tourism under section 205-2(d)(11) or section 205-4.5(a)(13), HRS, must perform environmental review only when required under section 205-5(b), HRS. - (b) Chapter 343, HRS, does not require environmental review for applicant actions when: - (1) Notwithstanding any other law to the contrary, for any primary action that requires a permit or approval that is not subject to a discretionary consent and that involves a secondary action that is ancillary and limited to the installation, improvement, renovation, construction, or development of infrastructure within an existing public right-of-way or highway, that secondary action shall be exempt from this chapter; provided that the applicant for the primary action shall submit documentation from the appropriate agency confirming that no further discretionary approvals are required.

-- (2) As used in this subsection:

-- (A) "Discretionary consent" means an action as defined in section 343-2, HRS; or an approval from a decision-making authority in an agency, which approval is subject to a public hearing.

-- (B) "Infrastructure" includes waterlines and water facilities, wastewater lines and wastewater facilities, gas lines and gas facilities, drainage facilities, electrical, communications, telephone, and cable television utilities, and highway, roadway, and driveway improvements.
+- (1) Requires one or more approvals prior to implementation; and - (2) Includes one or more triggers identified in section 343-5(a), HRS. - (A) Under section 343-5(a), HRS, use of state or county funds shall include any form of funding assistance flowing from the State or a county, and use of state or county lands includes any use (title, lease, permit, easement, license, etc.) or entitlement to those lands. - (B) Under section 343-5(a)(1), HRS, actions involving agricultural tourism under section 205-2(d)(11) or section 205-4.5(a)(13), HRS, are subject to environmental review when the respective county requires environmental review under an ordinance adopted pursuant to section 205-5(b), HRS. - (b) Chapter 343, HRS, does not require environmental review for applicant actions when: - (1) Notwithstanding any other law to the contrary, for any primary action that requires a permit or approval that is not subject to a discretionary consent and that involves a secondary action that is ancillary and limited to the installation, improvement, renovation, construction, or development of infrastructure within an existing public right-of-way or highway, that secondary action shall be exempt from this chapter; provided that the applicant for the primary action shall submit documentation from the appropriate agency confirming that no further discretionary approvals are required. - (2) As used in this subsection: - (A) "Discretionary consent" means an action as defined in section 343-2, HRS; or an approval from a decision-making authority in an agency, which approval is subject to a public hearing. - (B) "Infrastructure" includes waterlines and water facilities, wastewater lines and wastewater facilities, gas lines and gas

-- (C) "Primary action" means an action outside of the highway or public right-of-way that is on private property.

-- (D) "Secondary action" means an action

-involving infrastructure within the highway

-or public right-of-way.
-[Eff

-- ] (Auth: HRS §§343-5, 343-5.5, 343-

-- 6) (Imp: HRS §§343-5, 343.5.5, 343-6)
+- facilities, drainage facilities, electrical, communications, telephone, and cable television utilities, and highway, roadway, and driveway improvements. - (C) "Primary action" means an action outside of the highway or public right-of-way that is on private property. - (D) "Secondary action" means an action involving infrastructure within the highway or public right-of-way.
+[Eff] (Auth: HRS §§343-5, 343-5.5, 343- - 6) (Imp: HRS §§343-5, 343.5.5, 343-6)

 §11-200.1-10 Multiple or phased actions.
-A group of actions proposed by an agency or an applicant shall be treated as a single action when:
+A group of actions shall be treated as a single action when:

-- (1) The component actions are phases or increments of a larger total undertaking; - (2) An individual action is a necessary precedent to a larger action; - (3) An individual action represents a commitment to a larger action; or determine that additional environmental review is not required because:
+- (1) The component actions are phases or increments of a larger total program; - (2) An individual action is a necessary precedent to a larger action; - (3) An individual action represents a commitment to a larger action; or

-§11-200.1-11 Use of prior exemptions, findings of no significant impact, or accepted environmental impact statements to satisfy chapter 343, HRS, for proposed activities. (a) When an agency is considering whether a prior exemption, FONSI, or an accepted EIS satisfies chapter 343, HRS, for a proposed activity, the agency may
+\$11-200.1-11 Use of prior exemptions, findings of no significant impact, or accepted environmental impact statements to satisfy chapter 343, HRS, for proposed actions. (a) When an agency is considering whether a prior exemption, FONSI, or an accepted EIS satisfies chapter 343, HRS, for a proposed action, the agency may determine that additional environmental review is not required because: